brainlife/docs/docs/user/tutorial.md

 As you submit more Apps and generate datasets from them, it becomes harder to keep up with how a given dataset was generated.
 Brainlife keeps track of a record of how a given dataset was generated all the way from the original input dataset (called `data provenance`).

-Under `Datasets` tab, select any dataset you have generated and look under `Provenance` tab.
+Under `Datasets` tab, select any dataset you have just archived.
+Click `Provenance` tab.

 ![dataset](/docs/img/provenance.png)